tticoin/LSTM-ER/README.md

 `build/relation/RelationExtraction --test -y yaml/parameter-semeval-2010.yaml`

+## Training models

+### ACE 2005 (Relation extraction)

+`build/relation/RelationExtraction --train -y yaml/parameter-ace2005.yaml`

+### SemEval 2010 Task 8 (Relation classification)

+`build/relation/RelationExtraction --train -y yaml/parameter-semeval-2010.yaml`

 # Notes

 YAML files for ACE2004 are not included.
 Please modify yaml/parameter-ace2005.yaml.

 Scores may not be consistent with those in the original paper due to the differences in the environments.

-Please refer to the following ACL paper when using this software.
+Please cite our ACL paper when using this software.

 * Makoto Miwa and Mohit Bansal.
 [End-to-end Relation Extraction using LSTMs on Sequences and Tree Structures.](http:www.aclweb.org/anthology/P/P16/P16-1105.pdf) In the Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (Volume 1: Long Papers), pp. 1105--1116, 2016.